freecores/rc4-prbs/README.txt

 And you should see the output of the simulation.

-Any question or suggestion send an email to aortega@alu.itba.edu.ar
+Any question or suggestion send an email to aortega@alu.itba.edu.ar, cc: alfred@groundworkstech.com

 Cheers,